• Skip to main content

 2. Istiklal Street

 After visiting the Mevlevi Museum, you can go to Tunnel Square with just a few minutes’ walk.
-Tunnel Square is the beginning of Istiklal Street, which stretches for 1.5 kilometers.
+Tunnel is the beginning of Istiklal Street, which stretches for 1.5 kilometers.

 Istiklal Street is the most enjoyable walking street in Istanbul.
 It starts with Tunnel Square and continues until Taksim Square.
 You can see restaurants, cafes and shopping places along the street.